rmojala/example-app/README.md

 ## Comments

-- The database tables use auto-incrementing ids because this is the default in Laravel.
-In real apps I prefer UUIDv7 ids by default.
+- The database tables use auto-incrementing IDs because this is the default in Laravel.
+In real apps I prefer UUIDv7 IDs by default.
 - I didn't write documentation or type specifications.
 In real apps I document components and API boundaries.
 - I wrote just a few example tests.
 In real apps I often like to do test-driven development.